-Career Exploration is the #1 topic discussed in coaching appointments at the Center for Professional Development.
+Career exploration is the #1 topic discussed in coaching appointments at the Center for Professional Development.
 Whether you are just starting to explore your interests for the first time or re-evaluating your plans, you are not alone.
-The CPD is here to help guide your journey with tools, resources, networks and 1:1 support.
+The CPD is here to help guide your journey with tools, resources, networks, and one-on-one support.

-Remember that career education and career development is an ongoing process.
+Remember that career education and career development are an ongoing process.
 There is no right or wrong career path.
-Your interests, goals, skill sets and values will continue to evolve.
-Today’s average American employee will change careers 3 to 7 times in their lifetimes.
+Your interests, goals, skill sets, and values will continue to evolve.
+Today’s average American employee will change careers 3 to 7 times in their lifetime!

 Your ability to understand and articulate your strengths, interests, values, and goals is a first step: